denniskigen/ampath-forms/pages/docs/core-concepts/components.md

 # Components

 There may be situations where you might want to separate commonly-used form logic into disparate reusable bits.
 In such cases, you might want to structure that logic as a component form.
-Component forms, or components for short, can therefore be thought of as reusable forms that carry domain-specific information.
-Imagine a situation where you're creating a bunch of Forms for use in a Point-of-Care setting.
+Components can therefore be thought of as reusable forms that carry domain-specific information.
+Imagine a situation where you're creating a bunch of Forms for use in a Point of Care setting.
 You might find that multiple forms might need to have sections for collecting Pre-Clinic Review information.
 This Pre-Clinic Review information could include details such as:

 - A patient's current HIV status
 - Whether a visit was scheduled or not